ChisomOkwor/JeopardyApp/README.md

-jeopardy-->src-->app(my code)
+jeopardy-->src-->app(my code).
-All files in the app folder contain my code.
+All files in the app folder contain my main code.